New Fentanyl Vaccine May Help Curtail Overdose Fatalities - Legal Reader

-A new vaccine that hits the seem brain receptors as fentanyl may help decrease demand for it.
+A new vaccine that hits the same brain receptors as fentanyl may help decrease demand for it.

 A new vaccine that targets the effects of fentanyl has been developed by researchers.
 It could help tackle the opioid misuse crisis by preventing people from becoming addicted to the powerful synthetic painkiller.